joltgeorge/documents/joltify-testnet/get-ready.md

 4. **Enable** the visibility of the Joltify Testnet network in the Keplr Wallet.
    1. Go to "Settings" -> "General" -> "Manage Chain Visibility".
    2. Search "Joltify Testnet network" by typing `JoltDev3`.
-      1. The Joltify Testnet ChainID is `JoltDev3`.
+      1. The Joltify Testnet Chain Name is `JoltDev3`.
    3. Tick the box to enable the visibility of the Joltify Testnet network on Keplr.
 5. **Copy** your _**jolt-address**_.
    1. Open the Keplr Wallet extension.